bartij/speeddial/README.md

 Application provides a speed dial view with possibility to remove tails.
-State is saved in browser's local storage.
+State saves in browser's local storage and is loaded from local storage if already exists there.